Swedish nobility: Unintroduced nobility

-Being "introduced" at the House of Nobility meant that the body confirmed the status of a family as Swedish nobility.
-Even when a family was ennobled by the Swedish monarch, it still had to seek introduction at the House of Nobility to achieve such status.
-Introduction, however, was not necessary for being considered noble, based on other factors (see list below), whereas only the introduced families had a legally privileged position.
-Unintroduced families still could use their titles, if they had any, and noble elements and styles in their coats of arms.
+Unintroduced families could use their titles, if they had any, and noble elements and styles in their coats of arms.
 There has never been legislation in Sweden preventing anyone from purporting to belong to nobility.
 The recognition of such noble status in society was of a social, not a legal, nature, as has all Swedish nobility become since it was separated from the government more recently.

 Sweden has had a significant number of unintroduced noble families (as of 2010 comprising 99 living families and around 450 individuals), several of which have been historically prominent.
 The families fall into four groups: